TOP

 Since every claim is different, we work with a number of different providers to resolve your claim.
 The more parties involved, the longer it could take.
 However, know that we’re committed to processing your claim as quickly as possible!

-• Your attending physician (when the emergency happened)
+• Your attending physician's reporting (the medical records incurred when the emergency happened)

 • Your car insurance provider